Economic and Political Overview

 Main Political Parties

-Congolese citizens have the formal right to organize political parties.
-Hundreds of parties exist, organized along ethnic, communal, or regional lines; with the majority having only a regional reach.
-Key parties at national level include former president Kabila’s PPRD (People's Party for Reconstruction and Democracy; left-wing) and the UDPS (Union for Democracy and Social Progress, centre-left) of the current president Félix Tshisekedi.
-The MLC (Movement for the Liberation of the Congo, right-wing) also gained seats in the two houses of the parliament.
+Congolese citizens formally have the right to organise political parties.
+Hundreds of parties exist, often structured along ethnic, communal, or regional lines, with most having only a limited regional presence.
+Key national-level parties include the PPRD (People’s Party for Reconstruction and Democracy, left-wing) and the UDPS (Union for Democracy and Social Progress, centre-left), the party of the current President, Félix Tshisekedi.
+The MLC (Movement for the Liberation of the Congo, right-wing) has also secured seats in both houses of parliament.

 Type of State